-- The only road open to vehicles is from the north entrance at Mammoth Hot Springs to the northeast entrance at Cooke City.
+- The only road open to vehicles in winter is from the north (Gardiner) entrance at Mammoth Hot Springs to the northeast entrance at Cooke City.

 - There are miles of cross-country trails in the Park in the winter.
 Cross-country equipment rentals, ski instruction, ski shuttles to various locations, and guided ski tours are all available.

-- One of the best ways to explore the park in the winter is via snowcoach or snowmobile tour.
+- One of the best ways to explore the park in the winter is via a guided snowcoach or snowmobile tour.

 Winter is a magical time to visit Yellowstone.
 Much of the wildlife gathers in the winter around the steaming hot pools and geysers, which generate little islands of warmth and clear ground.
 Bison become frosted, shaggy beasts, easily spotted as they take advantage of the more accessible vegetation on the thawed ground.

 Yellowstone Lake's surface freezes to an average thickness of 3 feet, creating a vast ice sheet that sings and moans as the huge plates of ice shift.
 Waterfalls become astounding pieces of frozen sculpture.
 Endangered trumpeter swans glide through geyser-fed streams under clear blue skies of clean, crisp mountain air.

 If wanting to see the park by automobile, the North (Gardiner MT) entrance stays open year-round and connects to the towns of Silver Gate and Cooke City.
 The road beyond Cooke City - known as the Beartooth Highway that connects to Red Lodge - is not plowed during the winter months.
 This route takes guests through Mammoth Hot Springs, the northern plateau and the Lamar Valley, home to the largest herds of bison, wolves and elk that remain inside the Park boundaries during winter.
 Hiring a guide to spot them is the best way to ensure viewing success.